rygo2765/mini-url/README.md

 MiniURL is a URL shortener built with Ruby on Rails 7.2.1.
 It allows users to shorten URLs, track clicks, and view detailed usage report on a simple dashboard.

 ## Prerequisites
-Ensure you ahve the following installed before starting:
+Ensure you have the following installed before starting:
 1. Docker
 2. Visual Studio Code (VSCode)
 3. Dev Containers Extension for VSCode